GOP conservatives shutter House to protest McCarthy-Biden debt deal, setting up next budget brawl

 WASHINGTON (AP) — In fallout from the debt ceiling deal, Speaker Kevin McCarthy is suddenly confronting a new threat to his power as angry hard-right conservatives bring the House chamber to a halt, reviving their displeasure over the compromise struck with President Joe Biden and demanding deeper spending cuts ahead.

-Barely a dozen Republicans, mainly members of the House Freedom Caucus, shuttered House business for a second day Thursday in protest of McCarthy’s leadership.
+Barely a dozen Republicans, mainly members of the House Freedom Caucus, shuttered House business for a second day Wednesday in protest of McCarthy’s leadership.
 Routine votes could not be taken, and a pair of pro-gas stove bills important to GOP activists stalled out.
-Some lawmakers asked if they could simply go home.
+Some lawmakers asked if they could simply go home — and eventually they could.
+By evening, the rest of week’s schedule was called off.

 McCarthy brushed off the disruption as healthy political debate, part of his “risk taker” way of being a leader — not too different, he said, from the 15-vote spectacle it took in January for him to finally convince his colleagues to elect him as speaker.
 With a paper-thin GOP majority, any few Republicans have outsized sway.